Sew an Apron With This Free Pattern!

 Phyllis

-Sew a Christmas apron with this free and easy pattern.
+Sew a Christmas apron with this easy pattern.

 Cooking and entertaining goes with the holidays, so I designed and sewed this Christmas apron for a festive addition to kitchen chores.

 The first step was to hit my fabric stash to find red and green fabrics.
 I found the perfect combination of red, green and red and white stripe fabrics.
-I created a simple pattern that can be made in less than 2 hours.
-Click for the free pattern and instructions that you can download.
+I created a simple pattern that can be made in less than 2 hours and is easy enough for a beginner at sewing.
+The ties are long enough that you can tie in the front for a fresh look.
+This pattern and other apron patterns can be found in Etsy WhimsyColor.

 I would love to see pictures of aprons you make using this pattern.
 Enjoy and have a fun Christmas as you whiz through the kitchen wearing your new apron!